![[Paul Frederic]](paulfrederick.gif)

 The original Star Wars was released the year I turned three.
 Having a brother four years older and adults obliging enough to take us, I saw the movie something like eleven times in the theater.
 The cosmic adventure loomed large in my young consciousness.
 By third grade I was taken with Han Solo (my brother was a Luke partisan) but my early fascination was with the droids.

 My grandmother used to recount how astonished I was to discover that she didn't know about R2-D2.
-Yes, R2-D2.
-Droids had letters for names, so I suspect that I wanted letters for a name too.
+I had already seen it many times by then, and I insisted she come to see the movie with us so that she would understand.
+Droids had letters for names, so maybe I wanted letters for a name too.

 A: It may have been a matter of negotiation.
 Noone would seriously have called me P2-D2, even if at three or four I would have wanted it.
 Although my father and grandfather at first resisted, everyone ultimately came around to calling me P.D.